 Contact Linda Goodrum, Core Division Operations Manager

-The Core curriculum at Champlain College merges two distinct approaches to traditional academics — a comprehensive liberal arts program and interdisciplinary teaching and learning.
-The result is a rich experience that combines academic rigor, self-exploration, and local and global awareness, preparing twenty-first century students to live rich lives and enjoy satisfying careers.
+The Core curriculum at Champlain College merges two distinct approaches to traditional academics: a comprehensive liberal-arts program and interdisciplinary teaching and learning.
+The result is an experience that combines academic rigor, self-exploration, and local and global awareness, preparing twenty-first-century students to live rich lives and enjoy satisfying careers.

-Through a sequence of four courses, students study the influence of Western thought on science, religion, art and music, and politics.
+Through a sequence of four courses, students study the influence of Western thought on science, religion, art, music, and politics.

-The college capstone is an opportunity for students to pursue a self-directed experience in their professional program that intentionally integrates their liberal learning in the Core curriculum with their program learning.
+The college capstone is an opportunity for students in their final year to pursue a self-directed experience in their professional program that intentionally integrates their liberal learning in the Core curriculum with their program learning.
 In addition to the substantive professional-based, hands-on project in this class, the capstone will include a professional ethics component and a self-evaluation/self-reflection component.